-• Do not leave the key fob in or near the vehicle.
+• Do not leave the key fob in or near the vehicle, or in a location accessible to children.
 A child could operate power windows, other controls, or move the vehicle.

 Manual Transmission - If Equipped

 Before starting the engine fully apply the parking brake, press the clutch pedal to the floor, and place the shift lever in NEUTRAL.